lilyball/Tomorrowland/README.md

 }
 ```

-This is particularly useful when writing methods that return chained promises
+This is particularly useful when writing methods that return chained promises.

 ### Promise Helpers